JAdshead/xandos/README.md

 ### Game
 Used to manage the basic state of game.

-Initialze a new game with:
+Initialize a new game with:

 ```ruby
 XAndOS::Game.new